 University of Middlesex Academic Assessment: 'Drugs education in schools: The Daniel Spargo-Mabbs Programme'

 Dr Fizz Anand, Dr Karen Duke, Dr Rachel Herring, Nikoleta Syreti, Prof Betsy Thorn, Kalliopi Tzimopoulou, University of Middlesex Drug and Alcohol Research Centre (2019)

+In June 2017, the DSM Foundation became an Associate of the University of Middlesex Drug and Alcohol Research Centre (DARC).
+From September 2017, their academic team, with two postgraduate students, undertook a formative assessment of our drug and alcohol education programme, which was published on the university website in 2019.
 The research focused on three areas of our work: teachers’ experience of delivering our drug education lessons, the effectiveness of parents’ workshops, and the impact of the Theatre in Education production of Mark Wheeller’s play and the workshop that follows performances.

 The report concludes: “The DSM programme has been developed with regard to principles of good practice emerging from research and through self-assessment…The assessment so far has indicated that the programme is very well received by teachers and parents/ carers and that the play is a valued core element of the programme.
 There were no recommendations for major changes.”